kieranknowles1/nixcfg/readme.md

 - [users](users/) contains user configurations.
 - [flake.nix](flake.nix) is the entry point for the repository.
 - [rebuild.sh](rebuild.sh) script to update from the repository and commit changes.

+## Essential Resources

+The following resources were essential in setting up this repository.

+- [Noogle](https://noogle.dev/) - A search engine for NixOS functions.
+- [IE's Blog on mkDerivation](https://blog.ielliott.io/nix-docs/mkDerivation.html) - A great explanation of `mkDerivation`.

 ## Todo List